Gifted.

 Some of these gifts can become disruptive, especially when we use diversity to divide, confront, or see one another as evil or “not one of us”.

-Our gifts can be irreconcilable and the truth of God’s divine creation is laid before us — God didn’t make a world of gray, blurred lines or sameness.
+Our gifts can be irreconcilable, but the truth of God’s divine creation is laid before us — God didn’t make a world of gray, blurred lines or sameness.

-The world is God’s work and we’re called to share in that work with all of our differences and an individual identity rooted ultimately in God.
+The world is God’s work and we’re called to share in that work with all of our differences as an individual identity and at the same time as community rooted ultimately together in God.

 We’re called to focus on the things God has divinely gifted to each of us and acknowledge how similarly and uniquely everybody else has been allotted gifts too.
 Everyone under God is gifted.